 often than anyone would care to admit.

-there are some things you can do to make sure you and your partner are in
+there are some things you can do to make sure you and your partner are

-another now that you're in the relationships.
+change one another now that you're in the relationship.
 You were

 Never underestimate the importance of good communication.

 work or you've achieved a goal, share that as well.
 All sharing and

-exchanging of information brings people closer to each
+exchanging of information brings people closer to each other.
+Practice

 massage.
 Be aware of each others needs.